oddbird/oddsite/content/open-source/compass.rst

   - author: 'miriam'
     role: 'core developer, 2010–2016'
 summary: |
-  An open-source CSS authoring framework which uses the Sass language to make writing and sharing stylesheets powerful and easy.
+  An open source CSS authoring framework which uses the Sass language to make writing and sharing stylesheets powerful and easy.
   Compass was the first package-manager